shyanukant/DRS-Project/README.md

 This is my first tkinter self-Project and you freely use it. <big style="color:green;">Contribute and make it better</big>

-all necessory module in requirements.txt install all mudule, run this commmand  - <b style="color:green;">" pip3 install -r requirements.txt'</b>
+all necessory module in requirements.txt install all mudule, run this commmand  - <b style="color:yello;">' pip3 install -r requirements.txt'</b>

 <h1>Module Use</h1>